WormBase/db-migration/docs/glossary.rst

       A daemon that runs the circus_ process watcher.

    pseudoace
       The name of the software package used to migrate to the Datomic database.

+   wb-db-admin
+      The command used to administer WormBase AWS accounts for the database migration.

    wb-db-migrate
       The command used from a client machine to interact with :term:`AWS`.